gromeron/pairs_finder/README.md

 1. Enter the items of the array separate by commas
 2. Enter the value of the two integers from the array to be added
-3. Finally you could see all the combinations in the array
+3. Finally you could see all the possible combinations that fulfill the sum condition in the array

 ## Explanation